 On November 27th 1999, Wild Thyme had their Farewell Dance at The Grange Hall, Southam, Warwickshire.
 I was privileged to MC the event; the other callers were Hilary Herbert, Barbara Kinsman and Andrew Shaw.
 The tickets had been sold out for months, with a long waiting list.
 Both Bob and Dave were there, and the band played wonderfully well.
 They had chosen all the tunes, which meant in most cases they had automatically chosen the dances — but I wasn't going to let them get away scot-free.
 I wrote a dance “Closing Thyme” to the tune “Wakefield Hunt” and tried it out there for the first time.
 It was a total disaster — none of the sets got through it.
 Apart from that the whole event went very well.

 Wild Thyme were one of my favourite bands for years, and life was certainly not the same without them, but John and Elvyn felt they had had enough and moved to a remote Scottish island just to make sure they didn't change their minds.
-Elvyn stayed there after John's death in 2004, with occasional trips to the Southam Festival to play with Julia, Shane and Tina, and for several years she has run a do-it-yourself Folk Dance Week on the Isle of Mull which attracts an enthusiastic following.
+Elvyn stayed there after John's death in 2004, with occasional trips to the Southam Festival to play with Julia, Shane and Tina, and for several years she ran a do-it-yourself Folk Dance Week on the Isle of Mull which attracted an enthusiastic following.

 Julia, Shane and Dave played as Contradition for many years, but Dave moved to France in 2015 so they probably won't work together again.